Lennis-jpg/ToInvoice/README.md

 ## About The Project

 ToInvoice is an invoicing platform built with secure and user-friendly features.
-This repository hosts the static front-end which served as the entry point for users to access the application.
+This repository hosts the static front-end that serves as the entry point for users to access the application.
 The core application itself is loaded via an `<iframe>` from external domains.

 ### Features